openpubkey/openpubkey/docs/pktoken.md

 #### Nonce-Commitment

-Our example PK Token uses a *nonce-commitment* to bind the identity's public key `upk` to the ID Token.
-That is, the `nonce` value in the payload commits to the user's public key.
-By commits we mean that the nonce has been set to be the hash of the identity's public key and associated metadata.
+Our example PK Token uses a *nonce-commitment* to bind the identity's public key `upk` (user public key) to the ID Token.
+That is, the `nonce` value in the payload commits to CIC's protected header which includes the identity's public key.
+By commits we mean that the nonce has been set to be the hash of the CIC's protected header:

 ```ascii
 nonce = SHA3(